 Success stories like these are why we stand firmly behind the Venta Airwasher as a wellness investment for life.
-The Cold Evaporation humidification system produces just the right amount of moisture for an indoor environment, without the danger of over-humidification and mold growth.
-Due to this unique technology, the Airwasher is a safer option that traditional humidifiers.
+The cold evaporative humidification system produces just the right amount of moisture for an indoor environment, without the danger of over-humidification and mold growth.
+Due to this unique technology, the Airwasher is a safer option than traditional humidifiers.
 It is impossible for bacteria to be released back into the air through water droplets, as most vaporizer humidifiers do.

-The Airwasher also functions as an air purifier, as it eliminates airborne pollutants as small as 0.3 microns.
-This includes allergens like pollen, dust, and even pet dander, which as mentioned, are a significant threat to those with eczema.
+The Airwasher also functions as an air purifier, as it eliminates airborne pollutants as small as 10 microns.
+This includes allergens like pollen and household dust, which as mentioned, are a significant threat to those with eczema.

 All around, the Venta Airwasher is a wellness investment for life, protecting little ones to adults.
 Check out the full line of Venta air-crafting products, designed to improve indoor air quality efficiently and hygienically.